RafaPolit/moode-spotify-connect-web/README.md

 This should accomplish to render the album and song data and replace the conuter wit SPOTIFY.

-** Disclamer ** This is in early alpha.
+** Disclamer ** This is in early beta.
 Known issues:
 - This DOES NOT stop the MPD or Airplay session that may be playing.
 You need to stop them manually
 - This DOES NOT allow any funcionality through play or next buttons (now hidden from the main view, still some mobile devices may show them)
 - This DOES NOT allow MPD to take over from Spotify if you click on a playlist track from within Moode if Spotify is playing music.
-As a matter of fact, that will break the spotify access to the ALSA card and you would need to re-connect to the Spotify Connect client
+As a matter of fact, that will break the spotify access to the ALSA card and you would need to re-connect to the Spotify Connect client.
+- The album cover from 'cover view' only gets updated when, in cover view, you change a song.
+Upon loading, it shows the underlying MPD cover.
 - Small issue: I am pointing to a fixed server for the ablum covers, which may return as slightly different version of the cover than the one shown in spotify.
 I may end up using Spotify API, but that requires asking for a token, etc., so that will need to come in later.

 Please note that this is at EXTREME ALPHA stages.
 I'm mostly documenting this for myself, so use with caution.